Lot in Islam: Quranic narrative

 Then three angels, disguised as handsome men, came to Lut as guests.
 He grieved the men, as he felt powerlessness to protect them from the people of the cities.
-The cities' residents becoming aware of the visitors demanded that Lot surrender his guests to them.
+The cities' residents becoming aware of the visitors demanded that Lut surrender his guests to them.
 Distressed and fearful that they would incur the wrath of God, suggested rather lawful marriage to his daughters as pious and purer alternatives to their unlawful wishes, and perhaps as a source of guidance.
 But they were unrelenting and replied "You certainly know that we have no need for your daughters.
 You already know what we desire!", referring to his male guests.

-The exegetes Ibn Kathir, Al-Qurtubi and Al-Tabari do not read 'daughters' to mean Lot's literal daughters.
-They argue that since a prophet is like a father to his nation, Lot was directing the evildoers to turn away from their sins and engage in healthy and pious relationships with the daughters of the nation, i.e. women in general.
+The exegetes Ibn Kathir, Al-Qurtubi and Al-Tabari do not read 'daughters' to mean Lut's literal daughters.
+They argue that since a prophet is like a father to his nation, Lut was directing the evildoers to turn away from their sins and engage in healthy and pious relationships with the daughters of the nation, i.e. women in general.

-The angels then revealed their true identities to Lot and said to him, “Indeed, we will save you and your family, except your wife; she is to be of those who remain behind".
-They advised Lot to leave the cities during the night, telling him not to look back.
-Keeping his faith in God, Lot left the cities in the darkness of night, bringing with him his followers and believing family members.
-Finally, morning came, and the Decree of God passed whereupon the Qur'an reads, “When Our command came, We turned the cities upside down and rained down on them clustered stones of baked clay," And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilizations of Sodom and Gomorrah.
+The angels then revealed their true identities to Lut and said to him, “Indeed, we will save you and your family, except your wife; she is to be of those who remain behind".
+They advised Lut to leave the cities during the night, telling him not to look back.
+Keeping his faith in God, Lut left the cities in the darkness of night, bringing with him his followers and believing family members.
+Finally, morning came, and the Decree of God passed whereupon the Quran reads, “When Our command came, We turned the cities upside down and rained down on them clustered stones of baked clay," And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilizations of Sodom and Gomorrah.

-Other mentions in the Qur'an
+Other mentions in the Quran

-Lut is referenced a relatively large number of times in the Qur'an.
+Lut is referenced a relatively large number of times in the Quran.
 Many of these passages place the narrative of Lut in a line of successive prophets including Noah, Hud, Salih and Shuayb.
-Islamic scholars have stated that these particular prophets represent the early cycle of prophecy as described in the Qur'an.
+Islamic scholars have stated that these particular prophets represent the early cycle of prophecy as described in the Quran.
 These narratives typically follow similar patterns: a prophet is sent to a community; the community pays no heed to his warnings but instead threatens him with punishment; God asks the prophet to leave with his followers and the community and its people are subsequently destroyed in a punishment.
-Elsewhere in the Qur'an, Lut is mentioned alongside Ismael, Elisha and Jonah as men whom God favored above the nations (ٱلْعَـٰلَمِينَ).
+Elsewhere in the Quran, Lut is mentioned alongside Ismael, Elisha and Jonah as men whom God favored above the nations (ٱلْعَـٰلَمِينَ).